frankfolabi/learn-devops/README.md

 </header>

 &copy; Copyright symbol
-&bull; Wactch out for that
+&bull; This will create a dot

 > This is a quoted text